-Within the next 30 to 40 seconds, the TCC2Ps reboot.
+Within the next 30 to 40 seconds, the TCC2P cards reboot.
 CTC switches to network view, and the CTC Alerts dialog box appears.
-In network view, the node changes to grey and a DISCONNECTED condition appears.
+In network view, the node changes to gray and a DISCONNECTED condition appears.

 - Step 10 In the CTC Alerts dialog box, click Close.
 Wait for the reboot to finish.
 (This might take several minutes.) - Step 11 After the DISCONNECTED condition clears, complete the following steps to suppress the backplane IP address from display in CTC and the LCD.
 If you do not want to suppress the backplane IP address display, continue with Step 12. - a.
 Display the node in node view. - b.
 Click the Provisioning > Security > Data Comm tabs. - c.
-In the LCD IP Setting field, choose Suppress Display.
-This removes the IP address from display on the ONS 15454 LCD. - d.
-Check the Suppress CTC IP Address check box.
+If you do not want the IP address to appear on the LCD, in the LCD IP Setting field, choose Suppress Display. - d.
+If you do not want the IP address to appear in CTC, check the Suppress CTC IP Address check box.
 This removes the IP address from display in the CTC information area and from the Provisioning > Security > Data Comm tab. - e.
 Click Apply.